 I kept the decor really simple and Nordic inspired.
 I added a little white bunting to the dogwood bushes in front of our little bench.

 To make the bunting I used an old white tablecloth and cut it into triangles and hot glued them onto some twine.
 It was really easy to make and is so pretty in the forest.
 I think bunting can turn just about any activity into a special occasion, and it made our spot into a winter wonderland extravaganza.
-It would be really fun to add string lights to this space too for night time skating.

 Skating Snacks

 I thought it would be fun to bring out a few sweet treats to enjoy while we skated that fit with our skating party theme.
-First I made a thermos of hot chocolate, complete with some whip cream on top, and marshmallows.
-Some enamelware mugs were perfect for serving, since they won’t break.
+First I made a thermos of hot chocolate, complete with some whipped cream on top, and marshmallows.

-Is there any better way to warm up cold fingers after skating for awhile than sipping on a cup of steaming hot cocoa?
 To keep my thermos extra warm and cozy, I made the simplest thermos cozy.
 I used a sleeve from an old felted wool sweater that fit the thermos perfectly.
-Another fun idea would be to set up a hot chocolate bar with lots of different toppings like mini marshmallows, whipped cream, chocolate mints, white chocolate chips, and sprinkles.

-Our party was just for fun, but this would be a really fun birthday party idea for a winter birthday. you could make a birthday cake in the shape of an ice skate for the birthday child.
+Our party was just for fun, but this would be a really fun birthday party idea for a winter birthday.
+You could make a birthday cake in the shape of an ice skate for the birthday child.

 Outdoor Winter Parties